ucbrise/flor/README.md

 [![PyPI](https://img.shields.io/pypi/v/flordb.svg?nocache=1)](https://pypi.org/project/flordb/)

 FlorDB is a hindsight logging database for the AI/ML lifecycle.
-It works in tandem with any workflow management solution for Python, such as Make, Airflow, MLFlow, Docker, Slurm, and Jupyter, to manage model developers' logs, execution data, versions of code (via `git`), and `torch` checkpoints.
+It works in tandem with any workflow management solution for Python, such as Make, Airflow, MLFlow, Slurm, and Jupyter, to manage model developers' logs, execution data, versions of code (via `git`), and `torch` checkpoints.
 In addition to serving as a nimble experiment management solution for ML Engineers, FlorDB subsumes functionality from bespoke ML systems, operating as a **model registry**, **feature store**, **labeling solution**, and others, as needed.

 FlorDB contains a record-replay sub-system to enable hindsight logging: a post-hoc analysis practice that involves adding logging statements *after* encountering a surprise, and efficiently re-training with more logging as needed.
-When model weights are updated during training, Flor takes low-overhead checkpoints, and uses those checkpoints for replay speedups based on memoization, program slicing, and parallelism.
-As we will soon discuss, most FlorDB use-cases (e.g. data prep, featurization) do not involve `torch` checkpointing and can use the Flor data model independently of the record-replay sub-system.

-FlorDB is software developed at UC Berkeley's [RISE](https://rise.cs.berkeley.edu/) Lab (2017 - 2024).
-It is actively maintained by [Rolando Garcia](https://rlnsanz.github.io) (rolando.garcia@asu.edu) at ASU's School of Computing & Augmented Intelligence (SCAI).

 ## Installation
 To install the latest stable version of FlorDB, run: